 \subsection{Generative Priors}

-With the rapid development of generative models, GANs become capable of effectively learning the natural image manifold and synthesizing high resolution images with pleasant visual quality \cite{karras2018progressive, brock2018large, karras2019style, karras2020analyzing}.
-With pre-trained GAN models, the well-learned image manifold is further explored to promote image manipulation and restoration tasks \cite{wang2018high, abdal2019image2stylegan, abdal2020image2stylegan++, pan2020exploiting, wang2021towards, wu2021towards}, referred to as generative priors.
-In order to utilize the rich semantic information encoded in generative models, input images are first mapped back to the intermediate features or latent space of pre-trained GANs \cite{xia2021gan}, image manipulation or restoration tasks are then facilitated by feeding forward the inverted feature or code to generators.
+With the rapid development of generative models, GANs have become capable of effectively learning the natural image manifold and synthesizing high-resolution images with pleasant visual quality \cite{karras2018progressive, brock2018large, karras2019style, karras2020analyzing}.
+With pretrained GAN models, the well-learned image manifold can be further explored to promote diverse image manipulation and restoration tasks \cite{wang2018high, abdal2019image2stylegan, abdal2020image2stylegan++, pan2020exploiting, wang2021towards, wu2021towards}, referred to as generative priors.
+To utilize the rich information encoded in generative models, target images are first mapped back to the intermediate features or latent space of pretrained GANs \cite{xia2021gan}, and image manipulation or restoration tasks are then facilitated by feeding forward the inverted features or codes to generators.

-There are typically two approaches to invert GAN models, optimization-based and learning-based.
+There are typically two approaches to invert GANs and utilize the priors, optimization-based and learning-based.
 Optimization-based methods optimize the input code of the generator by minimizing the reconstruction error of the target image.
-By manipulating latent codes and modifying objective functions, image manipulation or restoration results can be obtained.
-In Image2StyleGAN \cite{abdal2019image2stylegan} and Image2StyleGAN++ \cite{abdal2020image2stylegan++}, latent codes are optimized and manipulated over the intermediate latent $\mathcal{W}$ space of StyleGAN \cite{karras2019style} and $\mathcal{W}^{+}$ space of StyleGAN2 \cite{karras2020analyzing}, to achieve image inpainting, morphing and style mixing results. mGANPrior \cite{gu2020image} optimized multiple latent codes and adaptively fused them to achieve various image restoration results, including image colorization, super-resolution, and image denoising.
-Noticing the distribution gap between the training and testing data, DGP \cite{pan2020exploiting} further proposed to fine-tune generator parameters on-the-fly to adapt the target images while maintaining statistics of the GAN learned priors.
-Though they require no training procedure, optimizing-based methods are usually time-consuming due to the large number of iterations needed for each instance image.
+By manipulating latent codes or modifying objective functions, image manipulation or restoration results can be obtained.
+Image2StyleGAN \cite{abdal2019image2stylegan} and Image2StyleGAN++ \cite{abdal2020image2stylegan++} optimized latent codes in the $\mathcal{W}$ space of StyleGAN \cite{karras2019style} and the $\mathcal{W}^{+}$ space of StyleGAN2 \cite{karras2020analyzing} and achieved image inpainting, morphing and style mixing results. mGANPrior \cite{gu2020image} optimized multiple latent codes and adaptively fused them to achieve various image restoration results, including colorization, superresolution, and denoising.
+Noticing the distribution gap between the training and testing data, DGP \cite{pan2020exploiting} proposed a method to fine-tune generator parameters on-the-fly to adapt the target images while maintaining the statistics of the GAN learned priors.
+Although they require no training procedures, optimization-based methods are usually time-consuming due to the large iteration numbers needed for each instance image.